tparker1/chlora_plots/README.md

 _Note: You will need to figure out which indices correspond to the initial encompassing bounding box._

-### Set & load polygon_file path
+### load polygons
+SET polygon_folder  (path containing polygon_file)
-SET polygon_file as the path to your polygons shp file (a single shp file with one to many polygons, such as "Arrigo et al 2017 Sample Areas.shp")
+SET polygon_file    (a single shp file with one to many polygons, such as "Arrigo et al 2017 Sample Areas.shp")

-The polygons are loaded into memory.
+SET buffer_distance to expand the polygons

+#### Subset polygons
+After running the cell to load in all polygons in polygon_file, create subset (group) if needed.

+SET regions - a list of Region IDs.

+Subsetting is not necessary, but setting group as a group identifer is.

 ### Create Masks
 _This will store masked arrays on your system as pkl files (one .pkl for each polygon region).
 You should CHANGE the output path to an appropriate folder on your system._